dreamtools/dreamtools/dreamtools/dream7/D7C1/data/README.rst

 The contents of model1 and model2 directory is an exact copy of the links at the bottom of the DREAM7 Parameter Estimation page (link above).

-The ./solutions directory contains the model parameters and time course to be predicted.